Psychological Evaluations Designed to Bring Clarity

 This conversation is a key step in our whole-child review, helping us see beyond the data to truly understand your child’s unique perspective and lived experience.
 It ensures the evaluation feels personalized, supportive, and meaningful.

-About one week after the intake session, your child will return for a testing session, which typically lasts 3–5 hours with breaks throughout.
+About one week after the intake session, your child will return for a testing session that typically lasts 3-5 hours with breaks throughout.

 What to expect: